F1r3d3v/F1r3d3v/README.md

 <!-- About section -->
 <p align="justify">
-    I am a motivated and dedicated third-year student majoring in Computer Science and Information Systems at the Faculty of Mathematics and Information Science at Warsaw University of Technology.
+    I am a motivated and dedicated fourth-year student majoring in Computer Science and Information Systems at the Faculty of Mathematics and Information Science at Warsaw University of Technology.
 With a strong foundation in software development, I am eager to expand my expertise through hands-on experiences and collaborative projects.
 Passionate about continuous learning and keeping up with the latest industry trends, I embrace challenges that promote my professional growth.
 I am enthusiastic about contributing to impactful projects and advancing in the ever-changing field of technology.
 </p>

 <h2>🚀 My Projects</h2>